Investing in Our Future

-You may contribute in 3 ways:
+You may contribute in three ways:

-- Create a Charitable Gift Annuity with the UUA, naming UUCA Endowment Fund as a beneficiary.
+Naming UUCA Endowment Fund as a beneficiary.
 For more details on creating this annuity through the UUA, click here.
 Consult your tax professional for specific guidance.

 What is the current value of UUCA Endowment Fund assets?